helm/monocular/chart/monocular/README.md

 ### [Nginx Ingress controller](https://github.com/kubernetes/ingress)

 To avoid issues with Cross-Origin Resource Sharing, the Monocular chart sets up an Ingress resource to serve the frontend and the API on the same domain.
 This is used to route requests made to `<host>:<port>/` to the frontend pods, and `<host>:<port>/api` to the backend pods.

-It is possible to run Monocular on separate domains and without the Nginx Ingress controller, see the [configuration](#serve-monocular-frontend-and-api-on-different-domains) section on how to do this.

 ## Installing the Chart